fieldtrip/website/workshop/neuroimaging2-2425/sr3.md

 start by modeling the data that is observed at a single time point.
 Then, we need to make an assumption about the number of dipoles (and thus the number of parameters) that we believe underly the observed data.
-Here, we start with assuming that the data can be modelled with just a single dipole.
+Here, we start with assuming that the data can be modeled with just a single dipole.

 After doing these exercises